bioimageit/bioimageit_gui/docs/source/tutorial_experiment.rst

 * Experiment name: the name we give to the experiment
 * Author: the name of the person that created the experiment.
 It can be several people.

-When we clic on the create button, a new directory is created in the *destination* folder with the experiment metadata.
+When we click on the create button, a new directory is created in the *destination* folder with the experiment metadata.
 A popup window says that the ``Experiment`` has been created.
-Clic *Ok*, and the ``Experiment`` navigation window should show:
+Click *Ok*, and the ``Experiment`` navigation window should show:

 .. figure::  images/experiment/image4.png
    :align:   center

 The ``Experiment`` navigation window is made of three main elements.

-1- The navifation bar allows to operate on the experiment metadata.
+1- The navigation bar allows to operate on the experiment metadata.
 Available tools are:

 * *Information*: the information tool button allows to edit the ``Experiment`` main metadata.
 * *Import data*: the import data tool button shows a popup window with forms to import single data or a corpus of data from a directory.